BitJam/live-usb-maker/README.md

 any existing information on <usb-device>.
 Uses ext4 as the filesystem for the live-usb and add a small fat32 file system for booting via UEFI.

-Use "live" as the iso-file to clone a running live system.
+  - Use "live" as the iso-file to clone a running live system.
-Use "live=<dir>" to clone from a mounted LiveUSB or iso-file.
+  - Use "live=<dir>" to clone from a mounted live-usb or iso-file.

 At least one command must be given.
 If "all" is not given then only the commands given will be run.